lenards/magnetosphere/README.md

     ...
 2 to 10 minutes elapse ...
 ==> box: Successfully added box 'ubuntu/trusty64' (v20160127.0.0) for 'virtualbox'!
 ```

+- You can also download the vagrant `ubuntu/trusty64` [box](https://atlas.hashicorp.com/ubuntu/boxes/trusty64) through the HashiCorp website.

 ## Get Magnetosphere